pfsense/docs/source/releases/2-3-new-features-and-changes.rst

 -  Fixed a situation where pf drops IPv6 packets with fragment header followed by a last fragment only.
    `#2762 <https://redmine.pfsense.org/issues/2762>`__
--  Fixed “LAN network” in v6 rules not working when a link-local address is assigned to LAN.
+-  Fixed "LAN network" in v6 rules not working when a link-local address is assigned to LAN.
    `#3656 <https://redmine.pfsense.org/issues/3656>`__
 -  Added reordering for 1:1 NAT rules.